JaeYoonKim72/INTRO/README.md

 # Requirement

-Python 3.0 and numpy library are requiered.
+Python 3.0 and numpy library are requiered for calculation.

+R and ggplot library are required for generating reuslt plots.

 # Contact